-- Shelter--Actual cost of rent or mortgage payment (include taxes and home insurance costs), and/or mobile home lot rent.
+- Shelter --Actual cost of rent or mortgage payment (include taxes and home insurance costs), and/or mobile home lot rent.
 Only the portion of the rent the household pays themselves should be counted if they are in subsidized housing. - Utility bill--Include only current basic bills for water, sewer, phone (one land or wireless telephone line, up to \$75 per month), and lights that the household is obligated to pay the month of the emergency application.
-Do not include accumulated unpaid back bills. - Child support and/or alimony actually paid. - Paid medical bills--Include insurance premiums (See 25-05-05-05). - Child care costs--Out-of-pocket child care costs related to work, training, or educational purposes that are not reimbursed to the household from any source.
-CAUTIONS: See 415-25-05-05 #8. - Transportation costs--The actual monthly payment for one car, up to \$300/month, plus actual insurance cost/month for one car, plus up to \$200/month maintenance and gas.
-(If the household happens to pay the entire premium for several months during the emergency assistance application month then it can be deducted.) - Employment costs--Up to \$100/month for costs that must be paid to retain employment. - Miscellaneous--Up to \$100/month for up to three persons; up to \$200/month for more than three persons. - Absent Student Expense--Up to \$500/month may be deducted from household income for a head of household or spouse who must reside away from home for all of the school week for higher education purposes.
-Prorate the deduction down if the student is away for less than a full school week, but if the student is away less than 50% of the school week, no deduction will be allowed.
-This deduction will be further reduced by any portion of exempt educational income which is available to the student for living costs.
+Do not include accumulated unpaid back bills. - Child and/or Spousal support that the household anticipates paying in the month of the emergency application. - Medical bills that the household anticipates paying in the month of the emergency application -- Include insurance premiums (See 415-25-05-05-05). - Child care costs -- Out-of-pocket child care costs related to work, training, or educational purposes that are not reimbursed to the household from any source.
+CAUTIONS: See 415-25-05-05 #8. - Transportation costs --The actual monthly payment for one car, up to \$300/month, plus actual insurance cost/month for one car, plus up to \$200/month maintenance and gas.
+(If the household happens to pay the entire premium for several months during the emergency assistance application month then it can be deducted.) - Employment costs --Up to \$100/month for costs that must be paid to retain employment.